Understanding DNA Test Results

 - The dominant (A) allele will produce banded fur similar to that of a mouse or rabbit which has alternating bands of pigment throughout the hair shaft with a dark tip and lighter color at the root (Agouti).

 - Two recessive (a) alleles produce a solid black hair shaft (non-agouti).

 Test Code: AGOUTI 17 A/A Agouti (banded fur) A/a: Agouti (banded fur), carrier of the non-agouti allele a/a: Non-Agouti (solid/self)

 The dilute phenotype results from an autosomal recessive mutation in the MLPH gene18.
 Coat colors are diluted as follows:

 Test Code: DILUTE 18 -/- No Dilution -/+ Carrier of Dilute +/+ Dilute

 The TYRP1 gene has been found to be involved with the synthesis of eumelanin pigment, which results in a black/brown coloration.
 Variations of brown coat color are a result of mutations in the TYRP1 gene 19,20.
-The normal wild type allele is the dominant B allele, and cat with this allele at either position will be either black or brown in color.
-A mutation at the c.8 C>G position (b allele) is associated with a chocolate, or chestnut phenotype and a mutation at the c.298C>T position is associated with a cinnamon, or light brown phenotype (b1 allele).
-The individual must be homozygous for the b or b1 allele in order to express a chocolate or cinnamon phenotype.
-In the case that the cat is homozygous for both mutations, the color will be chocolate as opposed to cinnamon.
+The normal wild type allele is the dominant B allele, and cat homozygous for this allele at either position will be either black or dark brown in color.
+A mutation at the c.8 C>G position (b allele) is associated with a chocolate, or chestnut phenotype and a mutation at the c.298C>T position is associated with a cinnamon, or light brown phenotype (bl allele).
+The individual must be homozygous for the b or bl allele in order to express a chocolate or cinnamon phenotype.
+In the case that the cat is homozygous for both mutations, the color will be intermediate chocolate phenotype.

 ALBINISM/POINTS (Add-on Test)